Ultimate BEV guide: every pure-electric car and SUV in New Zealand

 • Share this article

-Electrified vehicles are a hot topic in New Zealand, thanks to rising fuel prices, increasing climate change awareness and a Government Clean Car Standard that still requires importers to bring in lots of hybrid and electric vehicles.
+Electrified vehicles are a hot topic in New Zealand, thanks to rising fuel prices, increasing climate change awareness and a Government Clean Car Importer Standard that still requires importers to bring in lots of hybrid and electric vehicles.

 GWM ORA